 Here’s what we learned about Gen Z and millennial workers when it comes to their mental health and what they expect from employers.

-1. Gen Zers and millennials report the most stress and anxiousness among all generations.
+1. Gen Zers and millennials report the most stress and anxiety among all generations.

 The reasons are myriad.
-Gen Z workers are chronically stressed by factors far beyond the pandemic, including school shootings, social injustice, and racial violence.
-As they come of age, they see a future threatened by climate change and assaults on democracy.
+Gen Z workers are chronically stressed by factors including school shootings, social injustice, racial violence, a future threatened by climate change, and assaults on democracy.
 Moreover, these “digital natives” struggle more than other generations with the isolation and loneliness that can result from constant screen time.
-And now, as they join a workforce that’s largely remote, they’re missing important opportunities to connect and bond with others.
+And now, as they join a largely remote workforce, they’re missing important opportunities to connect and bond with others.

-Millennials also have faced extraordinary challenges while coming of age, from 9/11 to wars in Afghanistan and Iraq to the Great Recession.
-Just as they’re beginning to catch up financially, they’re facing the threat of another financial setback.
+Millennials also have faced extraordinary challenges while coming of age, from 9/11 to wars in Afghanistan and Iraq to the Great Recession, and the housing and student debt crises.

 But today, work-related challenges represent the biggest source of stress and strain.
 It’s no surprise that younger workers want more support from their employers.

-2. They expect employers to help with their stress and anxiousness and to be transparent about mental health.
+2. They expect employers to help with their stress and anxiety and be transparent about mental health.

-Calm research shows that while all generations think seeking mental health support makes them strong, Gen Zers and millennials (nearly 70%) expect employers to help them reduce their stress and anxiousness.
-Yet only about one-third of employers offer a mental health solution, they say.
+Calm research shows that while all generations think seeking mental health support makes them strong, Gen Zers and millennials (nearly 70%) expect employers to help them reduce their stress and anxiety.
+Yet only about one-third of employers offer a mental health solution.

 3. Digital mental health tools are key for younger generations, but older generations are coming around.